Whether it’s work, personal or just the general state of things in the world, I find many people – including myself – battling high levels of stress.

 A professional will be in charge for the entirety of your journey.

-Please listen to every instruction and do not go rogue.
+When making a knife, it’s important to listen to every instruction and not go rogue.
 It’s not good time to use your famous improvisation techniques while swinging metal hammers at molten metal.

 The blacksmith will instruct you where and how hard to hit the metal to form your knife.
 Each stroke will be different, so make sure you’re attentive and not just swinging away.